 GREATEST TT TEAMS: HONDA RACING

 With 189 wins, Honda is comfortably the most successful manufacturer in the history of the Isle of Man TT Races, 65 clear of their nearest rival.
-And whilst those wins have come from a number of teams and privateer outfits, the majority have come from the official UK-based team.

 Indeed, under their various guises over the years of Honda Britain, Honda UK, Honda TT Legends and Honda Racing, the team, which has been based at Louth since 1990, have taken no less than 60 TT race wins making them the most successful team ever.

 After making their debut in 1959, Honda enjoyed great success at the TT in the 1960s with, amongst others, World Champions Mike Hailwood, Jim Redman and Luigi Taveri before they officially withdrew at the end of the 1967 season.

 It would be 1977 before they returned in an official capacity and when they did, it was with Honda Britain and Gerald Davidson, founding director of the Honda International Racing Company (later HRC), as team manager.
 They were victorious immediately too with Phil Read winning the inaugural World Formula One Championship Race, a feat repeated in 1979 and 1980 by Alex George and Mick Grant respectively.